 No. All items should only be reported once on the ICT survey.

 Exclude all maintenance/service contracts except software maintenance fees.
-Maintenance/service contracts should only be included on the ICT form if they pertain to the maintenance of software.
+Maintenance/service contracts should only be included on the ICT survey if they pertain to the maintenance of software.
 In such cases, maintenance/service contracts should be reported in the Licensing and Software Service/Maintenance column.

 If a maintenance contract is included in the asset purchase price and cannot be excluded, please try to subtract the value of the maintenance contract from your reported figure. (**Please refer to the previous question for software maintenance contracts**)